TrafeX/cimonitor/README.md

 Webinterface
 ------------

-There's also a simple webinterface in addition to the traffic light.
+There's also a simple webinterface in addition to the traffic lights.
 When you're using the CI monitor for more than 1 job this can help to quickly identify which job is busy or failing.
 You can access the webinterface on `http://<IP of the Rapsberry Pi>:8080`